640 South State StreetDover, Delaware 19901

 1275 S. State StreetDover, Delaware 19901

-An aneurysm is a weakened area in a blood vessel that’s at risk of rupturing.
-When the aneurysm is located in the brain, it's called a cerebral, intracerebral, or intracranial aneurysm.
+When an aneurysm is located in the brain, it's called a cerebral, intracerebral, or intracranial aneurysm.
 A cerebral aneurysm often develops over a long period of time and may not cause any symptoms before it bursts or ruptures.
 Most aneurysms develop after age 40.

 If you have symptoms of a subarachnoid hemorrhage, a doctor might use several tests to diagnose it: